Cremation Systems Helped Sullivan Funeral Care Increase Cremation Service with An In-House Crematory

 - Responsiveness and ability of technicians to travel to the crematory site for repairs

 - Decorative retort stack cap add-ons that can be placed on any stack to enhance the appearance of the cremation chamber

 On top of an exceptional product and customer service, Cremation Systems sells and installs its cremation chamber and accessories for just over $130,000.
 Competitors charge upwards of $250,000.
 All of these differentiators, plus Cremation Systems’ vast industry knowledge gleaned from its parent company Armil CFS, made Mark’s decision easy.

 After Mark’s crematory was installed in late September 2018, he immediately began seeing an increase in the number of customers who chose his firm because he offered the only in-house cremation chamber in his area.
 He was the only crematory owner in his county.
 An added bonus of using a Cremation Systems cremation chamber is that Mark’s fuel usage remains incredibly low.
 Fuel use ranges from $19/case to $35/case, averaging around $20-$25.

 Mark is proud to be able to say that he can offer grieving families a simple, time-efficient, and low-cost method of honoring their loved ones.
 He also has the peace of mind that should a mechanical issue arise, the Cremation Systems team will remotely diagnose the issue and recommend a solution or send an experienced technician to his location to perform the repair if necessary.

 After the success of Sullivan Funeral Care, Cremation Systems continues marketing its crematories to entrepreneurs and funeral directors seeking to enter the cremation business or expand funeral service offerings.
-Cremation Systems remains one of the top sellers of human and pet crematories because of their superior product, customer service, ability to teach the operation of retort with staff instead of subcontractors, and capability of remote retort diagnostics and operation via the internet.
+Cremation Systems remains one of the top sellers of pet and human cremation chambers because of our superior product, customer service, ability to teach the operation of retort with staff instead of subcontractors, and capability of remote retort diagnostics and operation via the Internet.